OctopusDeploy/blog/blog/2019-08/what-is-a-service-mesh/index.md

 * Standard Kubernetes dashboards can be used to view and manage the networking configuration.
 * Operators only need to understand the specific implementation details of a small number of Service Meshes rather than every networking library that has been bundled into the deployed applications.

-## What is the Distinction Between Ingress Controller and Service Mesh?
+## What is the distinction between Ingress Controller and Service Mesh?

 Kubernetes natively exposes [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/), which are used to direct traffic from a (usually shared) load balancer.
 The network traffic is directed to a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/), which in turn directs the traffic to a Kubernetes Pod.